External Research Opportunities

 Summer Undergraduate Research Fellowship at the Mayo Graduate School, College of Medicine

 The Mayo Summer Undergraduate Research Fellowship (SURF) Program, sponsored by Mayo Graduate School, allows undergraduate students from universities across the U.S. to conduct a small research project or work on part of an ongoing research investigation for 10 weeks, develop advanced technical skills, and participate in a special weekly seminar series that introduces students to rapidly progressing research areas.
-The Fellows will gain hands-on experience with "real-world" research projects at a major medical center.
+The Fellows will gain hands-on experience with “real-world” research projects at a major medical center.
 The Summer Undergraduate Research Fellowship Program award is $5000 for 10 weeks.
 The Program works hard to bring together a wide variety of talented, motivated students from all ethnic, geographic, educational and economic groups.
-For more information, please visit their website.
+For more information, please visit the Mayo website.

 Center for Legislative Archives

 Public outreach interns work on projects that develop research and writing skills, expand students’ understanding of history, politics and government, and provide opportunities to explore a variety of career paths.
 Interns work with the Center’s outreach staff on a variety of projects.
 Intern assignments on projects include: historical media research, research on historical figures or events, research on institutional changes and developments in government, image research, policy research, and writing research memos.